Optimization and Problem Solving of Pandora FMS

 This section affects only InnoDB databases.
 Pandora FMS is built on Innodb databases.

-If you take a look at the /var/lib/mysql directory, you can see that there are three files, that have always the same name, and that are, depending on the severity of the case, huge.
+If you take a look at the /var/lib/mysql directory, you may see that there are three files, that have always the same name, and that are, depending on the severity of the case, huge.
 In this example:

 -rw-rw---- 1 mysql mysql 4.8G 2012-01-12 14:00 ibdata1